oschweitzer/learning-resources/nodejs_lesson.md

 - Stateless interactions: Server and the client don't share any connection history, every request is handled separately.
 There are no session with the client, so the authentication will be handled in another way.
 - Cacheable: Servers may set caching headers to allow the client to cache responses.
 - Client-server: Server and client are separated, client is not concerned with persistent data storage.
-- Layered system: server may forward requests to other APIs.
+- Layered system: Server may forward requests to other APIs.
 - Code on demand: Executable code may be transferred from server to client.

 ### CORS